ponmar/filedb2/README.md

 ### 3rd Party Software Integrations

 FileDB gives you the possibility to export the internal database and file searches to your own applications.
+The following export formats are supported:

+* **JSON** — full meta-data export
+* **HTML** — files and meta-data as a browsable HTML page (images stored alongside)
+* **Self-contained HTML** — single HTML file with images embedded (base64)
+* **M3U** — playlist for media players
+* **PDF** — files and meta-data as a PDF document

 ## Getting Started

-1. Create an empty file in your files collection root directory and name it 'MyFiles.FileDB'.
+1. Create an empty file in your files collection root directory with the `.FileDB` extension (e.g. `MyFiles.FileDB`).
 Open the file with the FileDB application.
 2. Create a database for your files collection and adjust your settings (see Tools tab)
 3. Add your files (see Files tab)
 4. Create persons, locations and tags (see Update tabs)